19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 Mortals cannot use magic innately.
 Magic is fickle, ancient, and poorly understood.
 Hence why it is called magic.
 [Spells](Spells.md) are channeled though [Mythril](../Mythril.md) powder or magic items.
 You can only attempt to cast spells that you have [Memorized](Spell%20Memorization.md).

+The GM decides what [Spellcasting System](Spellcasting%20Systems/Spellcasting%20Systems.md) will be usable in the setting.

 ## The Spellcasting Roll

 To successfully cast a [Spell](Spells.md):